Clarkston, Georgia: A Small Town with a Big Heart—A New Image and Direction

 The Clarkston Woman's Club

 The Clarkston Woman's Club was built in 1913.
 It is the third oldest Woman's Club building in the state of Georgia!
-The land was given to the Club by the Clarkston School Board; the land had been given to them by the Georgia Railroad and Banking Company all the way back in 1894.
+The land was given to the Club by the Clarkston School Board, Georgia Railroad and Banking in 1894.
 The Club House was the first in DeKalb County to be owned by a woman's group, and was built in the center of town.

 The Clarkston Woman's Club was born.